catboy-catfish/awesome-d3d11-learn/README.md

 - [LearnD3D11](https://graphicsprogramming.github.io/learnd3d11/)
 - [Microsoft/Balaz: Visual Studio 2015 and Graphics Tools for Windows 10](https://devblogs.microsoft.com/cppblog/visual-studio-2015-and-graphics-tools-for-windows-10/)
 ### chuck walbourn's articles
+Honorable Mention: Chuck Walbourn is a senior software design engineer working at Microsoft Corp.
+He is intimately familiar with Direct3D 11, has made a lot of repositories with it, answers questions about it on his StackOverflow page and is active in the Direct3D Discord server.
 - [Walbourn: Book Reccomendations](https://walbourn.github.io/book-recommendations/)
 - [Chuck Walbourn: Legacy D3DX on NuGet](https://walbourn.github.io/legacy-d3dx-on-nuget/)
 - [Chuck Walbourn: Where is the DirectX SDK (2021 edition)?](https://walbourn.github.io/where-is-the-directx-sdk-2021-edition/)